rimesc/mytasks-client/README.md

 ## Authentication

 This project integrates with [Auth0](https://auth0.com) to do user authentication.

-To use it as is, you'll need sign up for a (free) account and set up a client.
+To use the application as is, you'll need sign up for a (free) Auth0 account and set up a client.
 For development, the allowed callback URLs should include `http://localhost:4200/login`.

 Replace `src/environments/secret.ts` with a file containing your client details in the following form: